 My grandfather, Gordon William Allen was an interesting fellow.
 He was a lover of the arts and in his later years was himself a sculptor living and working in St. Ives.
 Had World War II not interrupted him, I think he would have been a sculptor from a young man.
 Instead, he joined the navy and played his part during the War.

 He was an ardent Labour man and after the war he worked as an engineer for Vickers, becoming very politically involved in the Trade Unions.
 He caused a lot of trouble for himself and his family - often employers didn't want a troublemaker on their books.
-In truth he held socialist and often communist views, but most likely he had to be careful airing such opinions in post-war Britain.
+In truth, he held socialist and often communist views, but most likely he had to be careful airing such opinions in post-war Britain.

 He softened a little later on in life, my father tells me, but even in my late twenties my grandfather handed me the 'little red book' and told me to read every page thoroughly!

-I knew my grandfather had many friends, but after his death I was overwhelmed by the amount of people that attended his funeral of whom I had never met.
-They had a great respect for him both as a friend and as an artist... yet all I saw at the end was a frail old man in a care home.
+I knew my grandfather had many friends, but after his death I was overwhelmed by the number of people that attended his funeral of whom I had never met.
+They had great respect for him both as a friend and as an artist... yet all I saw at the end was a frail old man in a care home.
 I knew that age and a weary body didn't define a person but still that's what I concentrated on.
 I'd repeat like a parrot to anyone who listened that 'my grandfather was a sculptor' but I didn't look any deeper because I was just focused on his care.
 Towards the end of his life I had become a little detached from who he really was.

 And so through his friends, his photos, books, poetry and sculptures I rediscovered Gordon William Allen.

 Gordon Allen didn't train as a sculptor in art school.
-As an engineer he used his knowledge and became self-taught.
+As an engineer, he used his knowledge and became self-taught.
 He made abstract forms, often from metal and tin, and once even obtained metal from an old Concorde plane.
 Many of his sculptures were infinite, they never ended because they looped and twisted so there was no start point.
 No start, no finish, no front and no back.

 As a child, and indeed still to this day, my favourite of his sculptures were the 'vapour trails'.
 A continuous form that swirled and looped around itself, the vapour trails that aeroplanes leave in the sky.
 They were made of a chicken wire structure then covered in cement or plaster and sanded down.
 I make it sound far more simplistic than it actually was - these sculptures were often quite large, and shape and form were very important.

-The subject of my grandfather's sculptures sometimes surprise me.
+The subject of my grandfather's sculptures sometimes surprises me.
 Although he wasn't religious, the subject of the cross fascinated him.
 He was commissioned to create crosses for the church but they also featured in his private work.
 A subject he also focused on was reproduction and the union of a man and woman.

 When my grandfather moved to Cornwall in the 1990s, my father set him up with a workshop at St. Erth station.
-It was full of heavy machinery and tools, and was itself an interesting place to visit.
-Cornwall began to influence my grandfather's work - in particular the mining landscape.
+It was full of heavy machinery and tools and was itself an interesting place to visit.
+Cornwall began to influence my grandfather's work - in particular, the mining landscape.
 I think he saw the engine houses as sculptures in their own right and he loved the angular shapes their frames created.
-I think he also sympathised with the struggle of the miners, and would have shared very similar views with Socialist Arthur Scargill who led the National Union of Miners strike in the 1980s.
+I think he also sympathised with the struggle of the miners and would have shared very similar views with Socialist Arthur Scargill who led the National Union of Miners strike in the 1980s.
 And on a less political note, mining gave my grandfather the very materials he used for some of his sculptures.

 Below are some photos celebrating my grandfather's work over the years.

 Although he never considered himself professional, my grandfather loved to write poetry.
-When he was in the care home, and was no longer strong enough to wield sculpture tools or hold a paintbrush, he would hold a wobbly biro in his hand and write in his Little Book of Madness.
+When he was in the care home and was no longer strong enough to wield sculpture tools or hold a paintbrush, he would hold a wobbly biro in his hand and write in his Little Book of Madness.
 I never really paid it much attention at the time, but now when I read it I realise It was his way of coping with old age.

 Below is a poem I discovered amongst his belongings which I particularly admire.
 I see it as an honest look at how love can change within a relationship.
 It is quite melancholy, but beautiful none-the-less.